-If you only consider basic communication app features – text messages, emojis, in-app calling – there are few differences between Microsoft Teams and other apps.
-The divergence occurs when enterprise-grade features available in your Office 365 licensing are considered.
+If you only consider basic communication app features – text messages, emojis, in-app calling – there are few differences between Microsoft Teams and apps like Slack.

 Teams gives you greater control over information in chats

-In Slack, Zoom and Teams, your employees are able to send messages, upload files and invite other organizations to chat with you.
+In Slack, Zoom and Teams, your employees send messages, upload files and invite other organizations to chat with you.
 Channels can be set up for group messaging or you can send private messages to co-workers and business partners.